Nights Are Forever Without You: Reception

 England Dan and John Ford Coley performed "Nights Are Forever Without You" on The Captain and Tennille TV show on January 24, 1977.

 "Nights Are Forever Without You" has been included on several of England Dan and John Ford Coley's compilation albums including 1979's The Best of England Dan and John Ford Coley.
 Ottawa Citizen critic Bill Provick called it a "highlight" of The Best of England Dan and John Ford Coley, being "easy on the ears without being hard on the stomach."
-Dan Seals (England Dan) later recorded his solo version on the 1998 album In a Quiet Room II.
+Dan Seals (England Dan) later recorded his solo version on the 1998 album In a Quiet Room II, and Coley recorded his version on his 2008 self-titled live EP.